 These binder clips worked great to hold the shade to the wire until the adhesive was set up.
-I highly recommend using fabric glue since it is thinner since I struggled to get the E6000 to spread a nice thin line.
+I highly recommend using fabric glue since it is thinner as I struggled to get the E6000 to spread a nice thin line.

 ***Important- Let the glue dry completely before gluing the other side.
 This will prevent your shade from moving around and separating from the wire.

 Glue the other side of the fabric twill onto the bottom wire and shade using the steps from above.
 Also, make sure to run a bead of glue along the shade seams.

 Cut the fabric edge for both the top and bottom and also for the side seams.

 Place a bead of glue onto the top outside edge of the lampshade and begin to place the fabric edge in place.
 Use the binder clips to hold until the glue is dry.